jimbaker/acrawler/README.md

 * Redis-based storage using sorted sets -- this approach could be useful for periodically rescanning URLs based on a global or specific timeliness metric.
 * Support indexing into ElasticSearch.

+Multiple plugins also make sense - one might want to both index **and** create a sitemap.

 ## Branches